cse232summer-msu/cse232summer-msu.github.io/debugging.md

 To avoid the need of having some sort of Step Back command, you should **always** think ahead on where your program's control will lead. **Set expectations** on what you believe should happen when you run a particular line or set of lines, and deduce the problematic expressions from there.

 Hopefully you found this guide helpful!
-Please don't hesitate to ask about the debugger on Piazza.
+Please don't hesitate to ask about the debugger on Ed Discussion.